worldoptimizer/HypeDocumentLoader-for-PHP/README.md

 ---

-This snippet deletes scenes (beaware that deleteing scenes with the first occurance of a persistent symbol deletes it from the entire document!)
+This snippet deletes scenes and all associated layouts given an scene index (be aware that deleteing scenes with the first occurance of a persistent symbol deletes it from the entire document!)

 ```php